holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 3.4.1 Secretary Interpretation Trumps

-If your interpretation conflicts with an interpretation ruling made by a Secretary, the Secretary’s interpretation trumps your own and applies instead, and you must align with it until any underlying Governance changes.
+If your interpretation conflicts with an interpretation ruling made by a Secretary, the Secretary’s interpretation trumps your own and applies instead, and you are responsible for aligning with it until any underlying Governance changes.

 #### 3.4.2 Super-Circle Interpretation Trumps

 A Circle’s Secretary may overrule an interpretation given by a Secretary of any Sub-Circle.
-If two Secretaries give conflicting rulings and one is from the Secretary of a Circle that ultimately contains the other Circle, then you must align with the interpretation given by the broader Circle’s Secretary.
+If two Secretaries give conflicting rulings and one is from the Secretary of a Circle that ultimately contains the other Circle, then you are responsible for aligning with the interpretation given by the broader Circle’s Secretary.

 #### 3.4.3 Interpretations Become Standards

 After ruling on an interpretation, a Secretary may choose to publish that interpretation and the logic behind it in the Governance records of the Circle.
-If published, any Secretary of that Circle or any contained Circle must attempt to align any future rulings with the previously published logic and interpretations.
+If published, the Secretary of that Circle and the Secretaries of any contained Circles are responsible for attempting to align any future rulings with the previously published logic and interpretations.

 A Secretary may only contradict previously published logic or interpretations once a compelling new argument or circumstance supports a reversal.
 Once contradicted however, the new logic and interpretations become the acting standard that all future rulings must align with.